Anthony D'Adam: Labor Party Involvement

 In 2020, D'Adam expressed concern that the structure of the Labor Party is leading to the collapse of rank-and-file participation and ultimately the Pasokification of the party.
 Following the resignation of NSW Labor Leader Jodi McKay in May 2021, D'Adam published an opinion piece in the Sydney Morning Herald calling on NSW Labor to conduct a rank-and-file ballot between the presumptive leadership candidates, Michael Daley and Chris Minns.

-D'Adam is a founding editor of Unprecedented Times Magazine, a Labor Party publication associated with Democratic socialism and the Australian Campaign for Labor Party Democracy.
+D'Adam is a founding editor of Unprecedented Times Magazine, a Labor Party publication associated with Democratic socialism.

+At the 2023 Australian Labor Party National Conference, D'Adam moved a motion to oppose Australia's participation in the AUKUS security partnership.

 Parliamentary career

 As a Member of the NSW Legislative Council, D'Adam has supported progressing social reforms including the legalisation of abortion in 2019 and the proposed legalisation of Voluntary euthanasia in March 2022.
 D'Adam opposed Mark Latham's Education Legislation Amendment (Parental Rights) Bill 2020.
 D'Adam echoed the position of LGBTIQ+ rights groups, the NSW Council for Civil Liberties, and the New South Wales Teachers Federation who condemned the proposed legislation as an attack on trans and gender diverse students in NSW Public Schools.
 In a dissenting statement attached to the final report of a Legislative Council inquiry into the Bill, D'Adam argued that the legislation would "do real and lasting damage to our education system".